2018/19 OnStage Season

-From classic books brought to life through puppets to an internationally-renowned Latin band and an interactive dance quartet to bi-lingual hip-hop performance and esteemed lecturers, we are delighted to announce our 29th season of the OnStage field trip performance series for students.
-The series, for schools and homeschools connects to content across the curriculum while offering a diverse range of performing art forms and various cultural perspectives.
-To deepen the student experience, we provide Resource Guides for each show filled with curricular-focused lesson ideas.
+An electrifying dance crew blends technology and storytelling, classic books are brought to life, an internationally-renowned gospel choir sings South African harmonies, esteemed lecturers share their stories and more in our 30th season of the OnStage field trip performance series!
+Designed for students from schools and homeschools, a diverse range of performing art forms connects to content across the curriculum while offering various cultural perspectives.
+To deepen the student experience, we provide Educator Resource Guides for each show filled with curricular-focused lesson ideas.

-Tickets are $8 per ticket for groups of 20 or more and $9 per ticket for groups less than 20, unless noted.
-One complimentary ticket for the performance is offered for every 15 reserved and subsidies are available for qualifying groups.
-Please note seats are limited.
-All performances are 60 minutes unless noted.
+Seats are $8 each for groups of 20 or more and $9 each for groups less than 20.
+One complimentary seat is given for every 15 seats reserved and subsidies are available for qualified groups.
+Please note tickets for Theatre LILA productions are $9/$10.
+Seats are limited.
+All performances are 60 minutes unless otherwise noted.

 We also invite you to expand your students’ learning by combining an OnStage field trip performance with one of the following options: